chora-io/docs/specs/authority/05_events.md

 ...

-`EventUpdateAuthority` - An event emitted when the authority account has been updated.
+`EventUpdate` - An event emitted when the authority account has been updated.